-- 1- Lay Justices are appointed by the Prime Minister The Capital House Administrator on behalf of the Veman Sovereign. - 2- The Prime Minister of Mount Vema relies on recommendations made to him/her by the Veman

-Lord Justice, from the lists of candidates put forward to the House of Law by the local district legal establishments.
+- 1 Lay Justices are appointed by the Mount Vema Prime Minister on behalf of the Veman Sovereign. - 2- The Mount Vema Prime Minister relies on recommendations made to him by the Mount Vema Lord Justice, from the lists of candidates put forward to the Mount Vema House of Law by the local district legal establishments. - 3 The Mount Vema House of Law interviews candidates and recommends suitable people to the Mount Vema Prime Minister.

-- 3- The House of Law interviews candidates and recommends suitable people to the Prime Minister. - 4- In putting forward names the House of Law consider the composition of the local Bench in terms of gender, ethnic origin, occupation and political views, in order to establish and keep a good balance. - 5- Employers must give employees time off to sit as lay person.
+- 4- In putting forward names the Mount Vema House of Law consider the composition of the local Bench in terms of gender, ethnic origin, occupation and political views, in order to establish and keep a good balance. - 5 Employers must give employees time off to sit as lay person.